 Data Protection Policy

 The Guildford Diocesan Guild of Church Bell Ringers and its Districts (hereinafter called ‘The Guild’) maintains data in relation to its members.
-This may include names, towers to which members are attached, addresses, telephone numbers, e-mail addresses, and ringing records.
+This may include names, towers to which members are attached, addresses, telephone numbers, e-mail addresses, photographs, and ringing records.
 The lawful basis on which this data is processed is for the legitimate interests of the Guild.
 Permanent records of ringing performances may be kept by the Guild and may be submitted to organisations that keep and publish such records.
 Anyone requiring access to the data concerning themselves should contact the Guild Secretary.
 Anyone who does not wish their details to be kept on any of the databases or published in the Guild’s Annual Report should inform the Guild Secretary in writing.

 1. Information we collect